 There are no limits to how much a YouTuber can make, which differs from most nine-to-five jobs.
 However, some video categories perform better than others.
 For example, comedy/skits, gaming, fashion, music, and tech are popular categories.

-Millions of people flock to YouTube to be entertained.
-Regardless of the content, engaging videos and high production value can yield significant revenues.
+Millions of people flock to YouTube to be entertained and relax.
+Regardless of the content category, engaging videos and high production value can yield significant revenues.
 For instance, geography isn’t an exciting topic for most people.
 Knowing this, Paul Barbato infuses his geography-themed videos with flair, excitement, and comedy.
-His channel has surpassed 100 million views and 1 million subscribers.
+His channel has amassed millions of views and subscribers.

 If a creator isn’t enrolled in YouTube monetization activities like YPP, the creator will earn nothing from his or her views.
 If the creator enables monetization with ads, 1 million views can generate between two to five thousand dollars for the creator.
 The AdSense revenue that a creator earns will vary depending on many factors including the types of ads running, content category, and average video length.

-Channel subscribers don’t factor into AdSense revenue, only YPP eligibility.
+Channel subscribers don’t factor into AdSense revenue, only eligibility for different YouTube monetization features.
 However, channels that feature many subscribers have a social proof advantage.
 Social proof is a psychological phenomenon in which people rely on the feedback and actions of others to determine what is right and wrong in each situation.
-If someone sees many channel subscribers, it will give the person more incentive to subscribe.
+If an individual sees many channel subscribers, it will motivate him or her to subscribe.

 YouTubers can earn money without AdSense.
-They can make money from product sales, affiliate marketing, paid product placements and endorsements, membership fees, and live events.
-Also, many creators use YouTube to crowdfund.
+They can make money from e-commerce, affiliate marketing, paid product placements and endorsements, membership fees, live events, and so forth.
+Also, many creators leverage YouTube to crowdfund their profit-seeking endeavors.

 All your videos that appear on ad-supported YouTube will also be available without ads on YouTube Red.
 YouTube Red provides a secondary revenue stream for creators in addition to what they already earn through AdSense.